SunXQlab/stMLnet/README.md

        # devtools::install_version("Seurat", version = "4.2.0", repos="https://cloud.r-project.org/")
        remotes::install_github("drieslab/Giotto",  ref="v1.1.0")

-      （1.2）
-       If you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:
+      （1.2）If you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:

        # Bash
        # built a docker image